-New York’s best Williamsburg restaurants span everything from old-school steak restaurants—where the waiters still wear waistcoats and bowties—to hipster-approved eateries, where the chefs sport nearly as many tattoos as the clientele.
-There is plenty of choice, whether you’re looking for cheap eats before (or after) hitting one of the city’s best Williamsburg bars or great spots for brunch in Brooklyn.
+New York’s best Williamsburg restaurants span everything from old-school steakhouses to new hip, all-day cafes with playful murals and nostalgic appeal.
+There is plenty of choice, whether you’re looking for cheap eats before (or after) hitting one of the best Williamsburg bars or great spots for brunch in Brooklyn.

 RECOMMENDED: Full guide to Williamsburg, Brooklyn